michellegsld/printf/README.md

 |      b     | a binary                                                   |

 ### Flag Characters ###
-A flag character is between the percent character and conversion character.
-The following table summaries its standard output behavior.
+A flag character is used between the percent character and conversion character.

 | Flag       |                                         Standard Outputs                                        |
 | Character  |                                                                                                 |